Will Martial Arts Help My Child Stop Worrying?

 How do martial arts make kids worry less?

 Martial arts help children eliminate tension and anxiety by training their minds to focus on what is happening in the present moment.
-Many eastern martial arts are a form of moving meditation utilizing both breathwork as well as physical movements.
+Many Eastern martial arts are a form of moving meditation utilizing both breathwork as well as physical movements.

 Ultimately worry is when we think either about the past or the future.